 Read more at our information on keeping safe and healthy while overseas.

 We've chosen our exchange partners because, like Monash, they're very highly ranked by independent bodies, and highly regarded for their innovative approaches to research and teaching.
 For example, our partners in Finland are among the best business schools in the world.
 Our partners also share Monash's ethos of creating global citizens.
 They have excellent student support programs, provide lots of advice and services, and are committed to ensuring your child's safety during their time away.

-Exchange doesn't have to be expensive.
-In fact, when compared with backpacking, exchange and study abroad can be a much more affordable option.
+Study overseas programs don't have to be expensive.
+In fact, when compared with backpacking, they can be a much more affordable option.
 This is because Monash, many of our partners, the Australian government and many international bodies provide funding in the way of scholarships, grants and loans to allow students to travel cheaply while continuing their study.

 Read more about the financial side of studying overseas.

 Staying in contact